xy-kasumi/Spark-pulser/docs/user-README-CTRL-MINI-ED.md

 # CTRL-MINI-ED User Manual

 This doc is for users of the CTRL-MINI-ED board.
-Basically a datasheet + operating manual.
+It basically serves as both a datasheet and an operating manual.

 ## ⚠️ Safety warning ⚠️
 Improper use of CTRL-MINI-ED may cause death, fire, or damage to nearby devices.